input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/cardano_chain_follower/follower_instances.md

 # Cardano Chain Follower Instances

+!!! note "Historical Context"
+    This document originally described chain follower organization within a "Hermes runtime extension" concept.
+    The current implementation of `cardano-chain-follower` is a standalone library that can be used in any Rust application.
+    The concepts described here (pooling, stream optimization) are still relevant for applications using the chain follower, but the "Hermes runtime" specific context may be outdated.

-This document details how the individual chain follower instances are organized within the Hermes runtime extension.
+This document details how individual chain follower instances can be organized and optimized when used in applications.

 ## Basic Principles